FHA Loan Calculator

 How Does a Down Payment Work?

-Along with other closing fees, the down payment is paid at closing and may be funded by the buyer’s savings, family donations, or other authorized sources.
+Along with other closing fees, the down payment is paid at closing and may be funded by your savings, family donations, or other authorized sources.
 A larger down payment can result in lower monthly mortgage payments, reduced interest costs over the life of the loan, and possibly more favorable loan terms.
 Consulting a home loan help center can help you answer all your questions about down payments and more.

 How to Lower a Mortgage Down Payment